GabrielPila/cse210-teamproject/README.md

 **AUTHORIZATION is required for every page.**

 To access any data once the user logs in, token should be sent in the header to authorize user.
-Example - Under headers - {'Authorization': 'Token be5c928adcd39348c6c12defb037062496a707b3'}
+Example - Under headers pass the token as - {'Authorization': 'Token be5c928adcd39348c6c12defb037062496a707b3'}

 * listings/

 Returns a list of apartments.
 Send 'location' field in body if one wants to filter the apartments by location, 'price' if filter by price and 'move_in_date' if filter by month.

-* listings/<int:pk>/
+* listings/apartment_id/

 parameters - Pass the apartment id in the url.

 Output - Dictonary containing apartment details.

-* comments/<int:pk>/
+* comments/apartment_id/

-paramaeters - Pass the apartment id in the url.
+To post/create a comment.

+Paramaeters - Pass the apartment id in the url.
 The body should contain - 'comment' and 'rating' field.
 The rating should be an index ranging from 0 to 5.